dhimmel/rephetio-manuscript/content/response-to-reviewers.md

 As the above examples illustrate, edge inclusion thresholds were chosen based on extensive empirical assessment, data exploration, and advice from resource creators and other experts.
 Finally, for many relationships, we include the confidence scores as an edge property, so Hetionet users can perform additional filtering according to their needs.

-The test sets used to validate the predictive ability of the Rephetio approach look strongly unbalanced toward negative cases (in 3 cases out of 4 the number of negatives is 3 orders of magnitude larger than the positives).
+> `[review]` The test sets used to validate the predictive ability of the Rephetio approach look strongly unbalanced toward negative cases (in 3 cases out of 4 the number of negatives is 3 orders of magnitude larger than the positives).
 It is necessary to assess the impact performance evaluation comparing with balanced sets of negatives and positives.

 We rely on AUROC as our primary measure of classifier performance since it is prevalence agnostic.
 Hence, Figure 3A and 3B are unaffected by the imbalance of positives and negatives.
 We acknowledge that both precision and recall are affected by the imbalance (Figure 3C), however this is an important aspect of their utility.
 In the context of genomic predictions, [Myers et al 2006](https://doi.org/10.1186/1471-2164-7-187) go into more detail on this point, stating: